TimoliaDE/HowTo/docs/team/apply.en.md

 ### Creator

-You can apply as a Creator by e-mail to <a href="mailto:creator@timolia.de">creator@timolia.de</a>.
-It is important to you send us your in-game name, a short personal description, an overview of your previous work/experiences as well as examples to your work.
-Depending on the creative area you want to apply for, you will need the following knowledge: Basic knowledge of image design and image editing, if you want to work in the field of visual arts or design; basic knowledge in video production, editing and other post-production for the main focus of (YouTube) video production; creativity; language skills; knowledge of the design and the creative structure of Timolia.
+Creator are responsible for image design and image editing, the visual arts or design, video production, editing and other post-production for the main focus of (YouTube) video production.
-Please note that you must be at least 14 years old to apply as a Creator.

 Applications for this field are currently not possible!
+Nevertheless if you are interested in supporting us at this, get in touch with us using the support.

 ### Premium ranks